Intel-Media-SDK/MediaSDK/doc/mediasdk_release_notes.md

     - [26996] Setting too low bitrate for MPEG-2 Encoder may produce mosaic visual artifacts on complex content with fast motion or scene changes.
 For example bitrate 5.6 Mbps is too low for 1080<i></i>@25p, increasing bitrate to 8.5 Mbps produce much better quality stream.
 Sometimes Encoder Bitrate Control acts too conservative and produces artifacts caused by so-called panic mode.
     **Workaround:** Disable Encoder Bitrate Control panic mode.
 This may increase visual quality on low bitrates at the cost of potential VBV compliance violation.
     - Resetting MPEG-2 Encoder with new aspect ratio may return *MFX_ERR_INCOMPATIBLE_VIDEO_PARAM*, workaround - explicitly close and re-initialize encoder.
-    - Contrary to SDK Reference Manual (mediasdkman.pdf) MPEG-2 Encoder may allocate surfaces on Reset call.
+    - Contrary to SDK Reference Manual (mediasdk-man.md) MPEG-2 Encoder may allocate surfaces on Reset call.
     - Encoder doesn't return errors on attempts to initialize it with some unsupported parameters (e.g. WeightedPrediction, FadeDetection and so on).
 Encoder ignores such parameters and returns *MFX_ERR_NONE* from Query/Init/Reset functions.
     - Once Encoder is initialized with some resolution, Encoder doesn't return error status on attempt to submit frame of bigger resolution to *EncodeFrameAsync*.
 Frame is accepted, consequence may be corrupted output, segmentation fault or some other undefined behavior.
     - [31656] On some content encoder may generate stream with lesser bitrate than requested.